 $150 application fee

-This program fee includes accommodations, in-country transportation, program activities (cultural tours / museums / business visits / etc.), supplemental health insurance, all breakfasts, and seven select group meals.
+This program fee includes accommodations, in-country transportation, program activities (cultural tours / museums / business visits / etc.), supplemental health insurance, all breakfasts, and nine select group meals.
 The program fee does not include international flights, pre-departure expenses (passport / visa / etc.), and personal expenses.